mattpocock/total-typescript-monorepo/apps/written-content/scratch/typescript-monorepo/article.md

 - Module resolution isn't linked to the `package.json` any more, so it's possible to make mistakes with `exports`/`main` etc
 - Need to configure a build script in each package, and co-ordinate it in the root `package.json`
 - Each package can always import from every other package, regardless of whether they have a dependency on it or not (this will be uncovered via unit tests, though)

+### Summary

+I recommend this if you're below 100 packages, want to avoid running a build step to get types working in the repo, and

 ## Turborepo And `tsc`